 - Swollen sinuses

-How is it different with a Sinus Infection?
+How is it different from a sinus infection?

-Sinus infection or sinusitis is referred to the inflammation of the tissue that lines the sinuses.
-There are a few types of conditions that promotes sinus blockage which are:
+Sinus infection or sinusitis refers to the inflammation of the tissue that lines the sinuses.
+The few conditions that promote sinus blockage are:

 - Common cold

-- Allergic rhinitis, the swelling of the lining of the nose
+- Allergic rhinitis, i.e. the swelling of the lining of the nose

-- Nasal polyps, small growths in the lining of the nose
+- Nasal polyps, i.e. small growths in the lining of the nose

-- Deviated septum, a shift in the nasal cavity.
+- Deviated septum, i.e. a shift in the nasal cavity

 - Pain or pressure on the face